KucharczykL/radarr-healthcheck/README.md

-# Radarr - With Healthcheck
+# Radarr — With Healthcheck

-This simple addition to the Radarr container adds a health check that polls the official API to see if there are any errors reported.
+Simple healthcheck that polls the official Radarr v3 API to see if there are any problems.
+Based on the `linuxserver/radarr:preview` image.

 ## Environmental Variables

+Both MUST be defined otherwise the healthcheck will fail.

-* `RADARR_URL` - The URL to your Radarr container.
+- `RADARR_URL` - The URL to your Radarr container.
+Either an IP address with port number or URL if you're using a reverse proxy.
-* `APIKEY` - This is by default copied from the `config.xml` file in the `config` directory but you can set it here explicitly if you like.
+- `APIKEY` - Can be found in Settings -> General.